 Consider Parking Space

-When evaluating the parking facilities, first you want to find out if parking is included.
+When evaluating the parking facilities, first you want to find out if parking is included in your base apartment rate.
 If it isn’t, how much extra will you need to pay for parking per month?
 Next, you need to determine if parking spots are assigned.
-If parking spots are not assigned if will be helpful to know how many spots are available and how many units they are shared amongst.
+If parking spots are not assigned if will be helpful to know how many spots are available and how many apartment units they are shared amongst.

 No Survival Without Grocery Stores!

 Checking the nearest grocery store is a great way to get a feel for the neighborhood and the people residing within.
-Plus, having a quality nearby grocery store can make restocking and running quick errands substantially less demanding.
+Plus, having a quality nearby grocery store can make restocking and running quick errands substantially less demanding from your new apartment.

 When parking, take note of what kinds of cars are parked around, and if they’re substantially different from yours, your potential new neighbor’s lifestyle may differ significantly from your own.